Score Entry – Basic Process

 - Set the wrong form?
-See instructions for How to Change the Assessment Date or Form.
+See instructions for how to change the assessment date and form.

 - Teachers should set the assessment date for the day that assessment starts.
 This is simply the date that will appear on this teacher’s reports for this assessment window.

 Step 3: Choose a score entry option (below), and enter scores.

 - Click here to understand the PALS Online System icons appearing next to student names before and after score entry.

 Step 4: Check reports (available after required tasks are entered) to make sure data was entered accurately.